 What to expect in the early stage

 The early stage of Alzheimer's disease (also referred to as "mild Alzheimer's disease) refers to people of any age who have mild impairment.
-This differs from the term "early onset," which refers to people who have been diagnosed with Alzheimer's disease at a younger age than usual.
+This differs from the term "young onset" or "early onset," which refers to people who have been diagnosed with Alzheimer's disease at a younger age than usual.

 Some people aren’t aware that they have the disease during this stage, and they may not be diagnosed until they are past it.

 Common symptoms in the early stage include: